2014 NBA playoffs: First Round

 The first round of the 2014 Playoffs is generally considered one of the greatest postseason rounds in NBA history.
-The first 11 days of the playoffs saw at least one road team win on its opponent's home floor.
+The first 11 days of the playoffs saw at least one road team win.
 That ended on April 30 with the Raptors, Spurs, and Houston Rockets all winning at home against the Brooklyn Nets, Dallas Mavericks, and Portland Trail Blazers, respectively.
 The 24 road wins is an NBA playoffs record for the first round.
 In addition, the 2014 playoffs featured a record eight first-round games that went into overtime, including four straight between the Memphis Grizzlies and Oklahoma City Thunder (Games 2–5), another NBA record.

-This postseason and the previous year's postseason marked the first time since the 2000 and 2001 playoffs that both number 5 seeds knocked out both number 4 seeds in back-to-back years.
-The Washington Wizards eliminated the Chicago Bulls 4-1 while the Portland Trail Blazers eliminated the Houston Rockets 4-2.
+This postseason and the previous year's postseason marked the first time since the 2000 and 2001 playoffs that both number 5 seeds knocked out both number 4 seeds in back–to–back years.
+The Washington Wizards eliminated the Chicago Bulls 4-1 while the Portland Trail Blazers eliminated the Houston Rockets 4–2.

-Game 6 of the Rockets-Trail Blazers series was highlighted by Damian Lillard’s series winning three pointer over Chandler Parsons to win the game and the series.
+Game 6 of the Rockets–Trail Blazers series was highlighted by Damian Lillard's series winning three pointer over Chandler Parsons to win the game and the series.
 With the win, the Trail Blazers won their first playoff series since 2000.

 The Hawks–Pacers series was the first series to force a Game 7, making this postseason the 15th consecutive postseason to have at least one Game 7.
 The 1999 NBA playoffs were the last time a Game 7 wasn't played.

-Five of the eight first-round series were extended to game sevens.
-Three of the series, Atlanta Hawks at Indiana Pacers, Memphis Grizzlies at Oklahoma City Thunder, and Golden State Warriors at Los Angeles Clippers, were played on May 3, which marked the first time in NBA history that three Game 7s were played on the same day.
+Five of the eight first–round series were extended to game sevens.
+Three of the series, Atlanta Hawks at Indiana Pacers, Memphis Grizzlies at Oklahoma City Thunder, and Golden State Warriors at Los Angeles Clippers, were played on May 3, which marked the first time (and currently only) in NBA history that three Game 7s were played on the same day.
 Two other game sevens were played on the following day, featuring Dallas at San Antonio and Brooklyn at Toronto.
 The five game sevens in the first round already tied the record for the most number of game sevens in any NBA playoffs, set in the 1994 NBA playoffs.
-However, the NBA only adopted a best-of-seven format for the first round beginning in 2003.
+However, the NBA only adopted a best–of–seven format for the first round beginning in 2003.

-Game 7 of the Raptors-Nets series was the first Game 7 ever played outside the United States.
-The Nets won this game, thanks to Paul Pierce’s series winning block over Kyle Lowry.
+Game 7 of the Raptors–Nets series was the first Game 7 ever played outside the United States.
+The Nets won this game, thanks to Paul Pierce's series winning block over Kyle Lowry.
 This would be the last Game 7 won by a road team until the 2016 NBA Finals.